contaware/docker-lamp2/README.md

 ### phpMyAdmin

-phpMyAdmin is configured to run on port **8080**, access it through <http://localhost:8080>.
+phpMyAdmin is accessed through <http://localhost:8080>.
 Either select MySQL or MariaDB and use the credentials reported in the previous section.

 Change version and port in *./compose.yaml*.